-- Seats are pressed on the ball by means of spring load.
+- Seats of the ball valves are pressed on the ball by means of spring load.

 - As the body cavity pressure increases than the spring load, the seats are pushed back and the pressure is released in the line.
 This is called a single-piston effect (the pressure in the body cavity is the only acting parameter)

-- Cavity relief to the downstream side, if both valve seats are of single-piston effect design.
+- Cavity relief to the downstream side, if both the ball valve seats are of single-piston effect design.